camunda/camunda-docs/docs/apis-clients/tasklist-api-rest/controllers/tasklist-api-rest-variables-controller.md

 ---
 id: tasklist-api-rest-variables-controller
 title: Variables API
-description: "This article provides a description of Variables API controller."
+description: "Learn about the Variables API controller, including request parameters, and an HTTP request example."
 ---

-## Overview

-Provides API to query variables
+The Variables API controller provides an API to query variables.

 ## Endpoints